All Episodes

 Plus, I have to create 25 million jobs a year.

-But I can't let the peasants over this what the president of the United States told me.
+This is what the president of the United States told me.

-So now, as it turns out, you have to have a green card to move from the country to the city, and they are almost impossible to get.
+So now, as it turns out, you have to have a green card to move from the country to the city.

 The Chinese peasants are almost as poor as they ever have been.

-The rich in China, for the most part, the really rich that that would be rich in the sense that you and I think of rich are trying to leave because they are targets.
+The rich in China, for the most part, the really rich that would be rich in the sense that you and I think of rich are trying to leave because they are targets.

 No wonder Andy Stern loves this system.